ulissigroup/F22-06-325/_sources/syllabus.md

 ## Course Objectives:

-By the end of this course you will have learned and be comfortable in using:
+By the end of this course you will have learned and be familiar with the concepts of:
-*
+* numerical linear algebra tools (numpy, arrays, etc)
+* numerical differential equation tools (scipy solve_ivp, etc)
+* plotting tools (matplotlib, seaborn, plotly)
+* data input/output tools for working with structured files (eg pandas)
+* linear and non-linear regression analyses (including basic uncertainty estimation)
+* machine learning and statistics packages for making cross-validation splits, etc (scikit-learn)
+* basic neural network or deep learning model development (pytorch or pytorch lightning)

 You will also have developed skills in:
-*
+* Communication of complex numerical and statistical analyses
+* Thinking critically about data format and limitations
+* Featurizing chemical engineering datasets in ways that ML models can understand
+* Differentiating between competing data-driven models
+* Debugging and constructing numerical and computational workflows and data analyses

 ## Course format
 This course is in-person expectation (IPE).
 Attendance will be required and assessed through participation in in-class exercises.
 We will all do our best to make classes helpful and interactive!